krlennon/mastercurves/README.md

 Python package for automatically superimposing data sets to create a master curve, using Gaussian process regression and maximum a posteriori estimation.

 Publication of this work is forthcoming.
-For now, if you use this software, please cite it using the metadata in the `CITATION.cff` file.
+For now, if you use this software, please cite it using the metadata in the [citation](CITATION.cff) file.

 ## Installation